BrianHan113/IoT-HomeAutomation-ESP32/README.md

   </tr>
 </table>

+### Solid State Relays
+Link to a switch in settings, and press the switch on the main screen to turn on whatever channel(s) you want.

 ### Temperature Sensor
-Uses a DHT22 with the data line connected to pin 26 on esp32.
-Make sure to add a pull down resistor for stable signal (see official DHT22 documentation).

 <table align="center">
   <tr>